 To record voiceovers, or for dubbing, the infrastructural requirements are mostly the same… It starts with a sound-proofed and sound-treated space.
 One that doesn’t echo the artist’s voice, or allow external sounds in… Next, a sensitive condenser microphone, preamp/audio interface, recording software, and other plugins to master the recording as needed… Finally, a microphone stand and a pop filter complete the basics.

 Dubbing work requires similar equipment as voice over work, but with additional considerations for synchronization and lip-matching.
 A professional dubbing studio typically has specialized software and hardware to aid in the dubbing process, such as a video player that can be slowed down or paused to match the timing of the original performance.
 Dubbing actors may also use specialized software to adjust the timing, pitch, or inflection of their voice to match the original performance.

-Hardware used in dubbing includes a computer or laptop, and optional footswitch for hands-free recording.
+Hardware used in dubbing includes a computer or laptop, and an optional footswitch for hands-free recording.

 Software used in dubbing includes Avid Pro Tools or Adobe Audition for audio recording and editing, video playback software, such as VLC Media Player or Quicktime, and plugins or software for time stretching, pitch shifting, or noise reduction to help match the original performance.
 Dubbing studios may also use specialized equipment, such as a video dubber, which allows the actor to watch the original video on a screen while recording their lines.

 In addition to these tools, dubbing actors often work with a team of professionals, including a director, translator, and engineer, to ensure the final product meets the highest standards of quality and accuracy.